-Since joining Burke Blue, Clark has practiced in the areas of real property law (litigation and transactional), foreclosure and collections law, condominium and homeowner association law, landlord/tenant law, environmental/administrative law, general civil litigation, and all areas of family law.
-He is particularly drawn to the "dispute resolution" aspects of family law, and utilizes his knowledge of business finance, psychology, and multiple areas of law, to assist his clients in negotiating "win / win" resolutions or settlements to their challenging family situations, or litigating their issues if settlement is not possible.
+Since joining Burke Blue, Clark has practiced in the areas of real property law (litigation and transactional, and development), foreclosure and collections, condominium and homeowner associations, landlord/tenant, environmental/administrative, general civil litigation, and all areas of family law.
+He is particularly drawn to the "dispute resolution" aspects of family law, and utilizes his knowledge of business finance, psychology, and multiple areas of law, to assist his clients in negotiating resolutions or settlements to their challenging family situations, or litigating their issues if settlement is not possible.

 Clark has previously served as a co-chair of the Bay County Pro Bono Committee, and is a member of the American Bar Association, Florida Bar Association (Family Law and Real Property Law Sections), Bay County Bar Association, Bay County Family Law Bench and Bar, and the Northwest Florida Collaborative Law Group.
-He is also a regular attendee of the First Saturday Legal Clinic.
+He is the former President and current Treasure of the Collaborative Law Group.

-Clark is extremely excited to be a member of the Northwest Florida Collaborative Law Group, as he firmly believes that all sides to a dispute benefit when they are able to put their differences aside and reach a fair compromise without an unnecessary waste of their assets on contentious litigation (particularly where children are involved).
-Clark encourages his family law clients to adopt a positive and conciliatory approach to resolving their issues, and to consider the collaborative approach where at all possible.
+Clark is extremely excited by the emerging trend of Collaborative Law, as he firmly believes that all sides to a dispute benefit when they are able to put their differences aside and reach a fair compromise without an unnecessary waste of their assets on contentious litigation (particularly where children are involved).
+Clark encourages his family law clients to consider the collaborative approach where at all possible.

 Contact Clark Rogers at 850-769-1414 or email@example.com.